-In order to determine if there was sufficient open area for structural BMP implementation (300 sf3), the total area of impervious surface, wetlands4 and priority habitat5 were subtracted from total parcel area.
+To determine if there was sufficient open area for structural BMP implementation (300 sf^3), the total area of impervious surface, wetlands4 and priority habitat5 were subtracted from total parcel area.
 Parcels that had less than 300 sf of remaining pervious area were removed from the analysis.
-This produced a suite of private and public parcels with favorable physical site conditions and sufficient available open space that could most readily be retrofitted to manage stormwater6.
+This